-RACK SUPPORTS: There are five rack positions inside each oven chamber.
+RACK SUPPORTS: There are five rack positions inside the oven chamber.
 The rack positions are numbered from the bottom counting up.

 MEAT PROBE CONNECTOR: When you use the meat probe, insert the skewer into the meat and plug the other end into the connector.
-The left oven on model ER48D does not have the meat probe feature.
-See the Meat Probe section on page 20 for proper operation.
+See the Meat Probe section on page 19 for proper operation.